-- (1) See "ELEMENTS OF 2022 EXECUTIVE COMPENSATION Performance Share Units" on page 62 of this Circular for further details on the methodology used to calculate the number of PSUs that vested. - (2) TSR relative performance was calculated by Meridian, and represents the data point that is higher than 77% of all other data in the sample when ranked from low to high. - (3) The value of the PSU awards was calculated by multiplying the number of PSUs that vested by \$36.19, which is the fair market value of North West Shares.
+- (1) See "ELEMENTS OF 2023 EXECUTIVE COMPENSATION Performance Share Units" on page 58 of this Circular for further details on the methodology used to calculate the number of PSUs that vested. - (2) TSR relative performance was calculated by Meridian, and represents the data point that is higher than 61% of all other data in the sample when ranked from low to high. - (3) The value of the PSU awards was calculated by multiplying the number of PSUs that vested by \$38.84, which is the fair market value of North West Shares.
 Fair market value was calculated by using the volume weighted average closing price of the Shares on the TSX for the five trading days immediately preceding the vesting date.
-The value also includes the equivalent of dividends earned up to January 31, 2023 on vested PSUs.
-The value of the PSU payment for Mr. McConnell and Mr. Hill was translated to Canadian dollars using an average rate of 1.3088.
+The value also includes the equivalent of dividends earned up to January 31, 2024 on vested PSUs.
+A portion of the value of the PSU payment for Mr. McConnell in the amount of US\$276,083 that was granted while he was President, International Retail from February 1, 2021 to July 31, 2021 was translated to Canadian dollars using an average rate of 1.3504.
+The PSU payment for Mr. Hill and Mr. Proctor was translated to Canadian dollars using an average rate of 1.3504.